 |Noble||Feudal Family||Imperial Government|

 |Scientist||Autodrone||Imperial Research Station Gamma||Ancient Site, Sternmetal, Misc.
 Local Companies||Yes|

-A "Yes" in the above table indicates that the career is available on that worlds with no restrictions on employer; a list of governments and/or corporations indicates opportunities limited to those organizations.
+A “Yes” in the preceding table indicates that the career is available on that world with no restrictions on employer; a list of governments, corporations, and/or other organizations indicates opportunities limited to those organizations.

-Poltroonery is allowed for military careers only (see pg.
-47 of the MegaTraveller Player's Manual).
+Poltroonery is allowed for military careers only (see MegaTraveller Player’s Manual, p.47).
 A military character may take a +2DM on the Survival throw, but, in return, he will suffer a -2DM on any Commission, Promotion, or Reenlistment rolls made that term.
-When poltroonery is used, and the Promotion roll fails by 6 or more points, the character is subject to Courts Martial ( see pg.
-47 of the MegaTraveller Player's Manual).
+When poltroonery is used, and the Promotion roll fails by 6 or more points, the character is subject to Court Martial (see MegaTraveller Player’s Manual, p.47).

 |10||Meritorious Conduct Under Fire (MCUF)|

 When characters are physically injured from a failed Survival throw, roll on the Injury table for the effects of the injury.
 Then roll on the Recovery table to determine if injuries healed (of course an injured stat cannot be increased over its original level).